LeonKuhne/F-Project/readme.md

-### Visual Scripting IDE with codable componets and groups, for prototyping.
+### Visual Scripting IDE with codable components and groups

 # f v0.2